 In general, the level of camera customization is very high.
-Almost any selector, dial or button is programmable.
+Almost any selector, dial, or button is programmable.
 You can even set the direction of rotation of the focusing ring.

-And if earlier the photographer had only a non-linear movement of the focusing ring at his disposal, now there is a setting for the linear movement, which brings the electronic autofocus ring as close as possible to the mechanical one.
+And if earlier the photographer had only a non-linear movement of the focusing ring at his disposal, now there is a setting for the linear motion, which brings the electronic autofocus ring as close as possible to the mechanical one.

 The camera menu is quite extensive.
 The settings are generally grouped logically.
 But it is still difficult for an unaccustomed photographer to find anything there.
 Firstly, the menu is multilevel (for example, only one item is responsible for reprogramming all buttons).
-Secondly, the translation of many points was clearly made not by a photographer, but by a simple translator: the terminology has not been preserved.
-For example, for a long time I could not understand that “F-Log Recording” implies the F-Log function.
-And the bracketing settings are hidden in the sub-item “Drive setup” – “Bracket setup”.

 The developers have provided any whim of the photographer in the interface of the camera.
-The flip side of the possibility of such fine tuning of everything and everyone becomes numerous ambiguities: one of the settings can exclude the other, which raises questions during the shooting.
+The flip side of the possibility of such fine-tuning of everything and everyone becomes numerous ambiguities: one of the settings can exclude the other, which raises questions during the shooting.
 Therefore, we strongly recommend that you thoroughly study the camera before responsible shooting and solve all the questions about the settings in advance.